In the days leading up to the availability of Apple’s iPhone, potentially competitive mobile music services, including one from

 The service will be available to users of the Sony Ericsson W910 Walkman phone and the K850 Cyber-shot phone,

-and due to be available in the fourth quarter.
+both introduced Thursday and due to be available in the fourth quarter.

 The Gracenote announcement coincides with one from Ominfone, which launched a service that lets mobile phone users download unlimited music to their mobile phones for a flat weekly fee.
 Customers of the MusicStation service, available initially in Europe but later in Asia-Pacific and Africa, can choose to download music from the catalogs of Universal Music Group, Sony BMG Music Entertainment, EMI Group, Warner Music International as well as additional independent labels.